How to Export Apple Notes on an iPhone or Mac

 5. Save the exported notes in an organized destination

-Choose iCloud Drive, an external SSD, a project folder, or a backup archive so your exported notes are easy to find, share, migrate, or restore later.
+Send them to iCloud Drive, an external SSD, a project folder, or a backup archive so the exported notes are easy to find, share, migrate, or restore later.

 Which Method Should You Use?